Justin Chon

-Justin Jitae Chon (born May 29, 1981) is a South Korean-American actor and filmmaker.
-He has directed three films, Gook (2017), Ms. Purple (2019), and Blue Bayou (2021).
+Justin Jitae Chon (born May 29, 1981) is an American actor and filmmaker.
+He has directed four films, Gook (2017), Ms. Purple (2019), Blue Bayou (2021), and Jamojaya.
 He is also known for portraying Eric Yorkie in The Twilight Saga film series.
 He is a member of the K-pop parody group Boys Generally Asian.

 Early life

 Chon was born in Garden Grove, California, and raised in Irvine, California, where he attended University High School.
 Chon is of Korean descent.
 His father, Sang Chon, was an actor in South Korea and later a shoe wholesales owner in Paramount, California.
 His mother is a pianist.
 He has a younger sister.

 Chon attended the University of Southern California (USC), where he majored in business.
 During college, he studied abroad at Yonsei University in Seoul, South Korea.